About the State Library

 The State Library began as a territorial library in 1838 by an Act of Congress and transitioned to an agency when Iowa reached statehood in 1846, with the mission to provide services to state government.
 Over the years, this mission grew to include the planning and development of library services on a statewide basis.

-Today, the State Library, a division of the Iowa Department of Education, offers a multitude of services and programs to the libraries and citizens of Iowa.
+Today, the State Library offers a multitude of services and programs to the libraries and citizens of Iowa.
 The agency is governed by a nine-member Commission of Libraries with the authority to receive and approve the State Library budget and plan of service, appoint the State Librarian, and adopt rules to carry out the responsibilities of the State Library.

 The State Library is organized into two main areas:

 - The Library Support Network is comprised of six district offices around the state and the Des Moines office in the Ola Babcock Miller building on the Capitol complex.
 Library Support Network staff help librarians be the best information resources in their towns, as well as community partners as they help further their library's strategic plans and economic goals.

 - Specialized Library Services staff at the Law Library in the Capitol provide reference and information services to state government employees, people working in the legal profession, and the citizens of Iowa through onsite collections, online databases, and research capabilities.

 The State Library of Iowa strengthens Iowa library services and information access for Iowans.